Johannesburg Park station: History

 A year after the surveying of a settlement on the waste land at Randjeslaagte near the new Witwatersrand goldfields, later to be called Johannesburg, in 1887 the South African Republic (ZAR) government set aside a strip of land north of Noord Street for a railway line, effectively dividing the future city's CBD in two though at this time only land south of Noord Street had been survey as building plots.

 By 1888, an early railway line from Boksburg to Braamfontein would pass a tin shed at a station spot that would be called Park, named after the Krugers Park just north of the stop.
 Krugers Park would later be known as Old Wanderers.
 By 1889/1890 the stop was now called Park Halt on the Boksburg/Braamfontein line.
 The line was run by the De Nederlandsche Zuid-Afrikaansche Spoorweg Maatschappy (NZASM) and was known as the Rand Steam Tram which transported coal from the collieries at Boksburg to the yards at Braamfontein.
 It would later be extended westwards to Krugersdorp and eastwards from Boksburg to Springs.

 The NZASM was a railway monopoly granted by the South African Republic (ZAR) government for construction and management of railways in the Transvaal and was formed on 21 June 1887.
-The backers were Labouchere Oyens in the Netherlands and Robert Warschauer and Die Berliner Handelsgesellschaft of Berlin, Germany.
+The backers were Labouchere Oyens in the Netherlands and Robert Warschauer and Berliner Handels-Gesellschaft of Berlin, Germany.
 The NZASM planned to build a railway from Pretoria to the border of Portuguese East Africa (now Mozambique), the aim being to have an independent link to the Indian Ocean, bypassing British territory in the Cape and Natal.
 The project fell short of funding, and after money was loaned to the ZAR by the Cape government, they were able to obtain a further loan from Rothchilds, but with the condition the Cape rail authorities were allowed to continue the Cape line through the Orange Free State to Johannesburg and set the rate for a period of three years.

 The second train line to reach Johannesburg was therefore from Cape Town with the first train arriving on 15 September 1892.
 In 1893, Pretoria was finally connected to Johannesburg via a railway with the lines lowered from ground level closer to the station for public safety while to improve the connection to northern part of the town.
 A road bridge was constructed over the lines at King Georges Street and a pedestrian bridge built at the north end of Twist Street.
 This was soon followed by the ZAR's project to connect Pretoria to Delagoa Bay, with the first train arriving in Johannesburg from Lourenco Marques (Maputo) on 2 November 1894.
 The Colony of Natal would be connected to the goldfields on 2 January 1896 when the first train arrived in Johannesburg from Durban.